virginiamaia/virginiamaia/README.md

-## Oi!
-Eu sou a Virgínia 😁
+## Hi!
+I'm Virgínia 😁

-- 🎓 Graduada em Sistemas de Informação e Mestra em Ciência da Computação
+- 🎓 Bachelor's degree in Information Systems and Master's degree in Computer Science
-- 🔭 Já trabalhei como: Analista de Qualidade de Software, Desenvolvedora Delphi e Professora de Informática
+- 🔭 I have worked as a: Software Quality Analyst, Delphi Developer, Computer Science Teacher and Front-End Developer
-- 🌱 Estou fazendo cursos para front-end, envolvendo typeScript, react e outras tecnologias
+- 🌱 I'm currently studying front-end, focusing on TypeScript, React, and other technologies

 ##